mrkkrp/markkarpov.com/tutorial/megaparsec.md

 We can change our mind and parse no indented tokens, we can parse *many* (that is, possibly zero) indented tokens or require *at least one* such token.
-We can either allow `indentBlock` detect indentation level of the first indented token and use that, or manually specify indentation level.
+We can either allow `indentBlock` to detect the indentation level of the first indented token and use that, or manually specify the indentation level.

 ### Parsing a simple indented list

-Let us parse a simple indented list of some items.
+Let's parse a simple indented list of some items.
 We begin with the import
 section:

 ```haskell